-- 1. NZNGOs will complete a self-assessment (see Annex 4 in the application form) against the following due diligence standards and confirm that they are able to provide all mandatory documentation.
-If the NZNGO believes it satisfies due diligence standards after completing the self-assessment form, then it should submit a concept note in Annex 3. - 2.
+- NZNGOs will complete a self-assessment (see Annex 3) against the following due diligence standards and confirm that they are able to provide all mandatory documentation.
+If the NZNGO believes it satisfies due diligence standards after completing the self-assessment form, then it should submit a concept note in Annex 4. - 2.
 If the concept note is approved, then the NZNGO will be invited to submit all mandatory documentation and explanatory narrative.
 This submission will be reviewed by an external provider to make recommendations on whether the due diligence standards have been met and/or whether strengthening could be undertaken during design and/or implementation that would enable standards to be met.
 MFAT reserves the right to ask for additional information where necessary to ensure it can verify a standard is met.